donadonny/Fitting-Room/README.md

  * Handle screen rotations savedinstancestate on ALL activities
  * Create Terms of Service
  * Localize
- * Make a progress bar for user to see photo upload progress

 ### Done
  * Set up swipe card layout